 Diversification across cities, states, and even countries offer a lot of benefits to the real estate investor.
 With real estate crowdfunding, you have the ability to invest in places you would never think to look and in projects that wouldn’t work where you live.

 Pros & Cons

-- Investors gain access to a non-traditional investment asset with a relatively low up-front cost.
+- Prospective investors gain access to a non-traditional investment asset with a relatively low up-front cost.

 - Real estate crowdfunding is a way for investors to diversify their investment portfolios and also gives the investor more control over the real estate purchases versus a REIT.

 - Continuous cash flow through dividends generated by rents or interest rates.
 Cash flow is a key contributor to a successful retirement, and real estate provides great cash flow opportunities to investors.

 Overall, real estate crowdfunding gives investors the chance to invest in real estate without all of the hassle associated with buying and managing or developing a property.

 Add in potential tax benefits, portfolio diversification, cash flow, and low capital requirements, and you can see why real estate crowdfunding has become so popular in recent years.

 - Like any investment, real estate crowdfunding also carries risk.
 In an equity side investment, the property may not appreciate as expected or it may not sell for as much as anticipated; a building may also remain vacant.
 From the debt side, the borrower may default, making the chance of you earning your money back slim.